jonnypetraglia/start.iopen/README.md

     allow you to view just that group and even link to just it.
     (```<div class="group" id="<%=groupName%>">```)
   - Avoid using hardcoded ids.
 Mostly just so it won't interfere with the above.
-  - Make sure your styles stay contained inside `<main>`, otherwise things like the menu and preferences will look weird.
+  - Make sure your CSS stay contained inside `<main>`, otherwise things like the menu and preferences will look weird.